kubernetes/website/docs/concepts/configuration/manage-compute-resources-container.md

 Examples of _valid_ quantities are `3`, `3000m` and `3Ki`.
 Examples of
 _invalid_ quantities are `0.5` and `1500m`.

 **Note:** Extended Resources replace Opaque Integer Resources.
-Users can use any domain name prefix outside of the `kubernetes.io/` domain instead of the previous `pod.alpha.kubernetes.io/opaque-int-resource-` prefix.
+Users can use any domain name prefix other than "`kubernetes.io`" which is reserved.
 {: .note}

 There are two steps required to use Extended Resources.
 First, the